iterami/Docs.htm/common/guides/json.md

     }
   },

   // Optional.
-Array of groups to create.
-  // Do not include automatically created groups, such as "skybox".
-  "groups": [
-    "example-group-0",
-    "example-group-1"
-  ],

-  // Optional.
 Rotation of newly spawned character in degrees between 0 inclusive and 359 exclusive.
   "spawn-rotate-x": 0,
   "spawn-rotate-y": 0,